-Zenith also has a good spa inside, which was unexpectedly affordable for a hotel which is this size.
+Zenith also has a good spa inside, which was unexpectedly affordable for a hotel that is this size.
 I got a back massage here which I highly recommend.
 They also have beauty packages in the spa – such as facials, waxing, etc. If you need more information, you can click here to read the reviews about this hotel on TripAdvisor.

 The restaurant in Zenith is really good and has an outdoor sitting area where you can watch the sunset.
-We had an amazing seafood platter here with fresh jumbo prawns, calamari and mussels from the sea.
+We had an amazing seafood platter here with fresh jumbo prawns, calamari, and mussels from the sea.
 The dessert was memorable because it actually looked like a real flower pot but it was a chocolate pudding.

 Ana hotels Eforie Nord